nandomp/AI_benchmark_analysis/README.md

 # AI benchmark analysis
 Analysing AI benchmark performance: generality, ability, difficulty and discrimination

+Whenever we confront AI systems with AI problems we are usually interested in the **performance** of the systems and its relation to the **hardness** of the problems.
+This is a monolithic, usually simplistic, way of looking at results.
+More dimensions other than performance, some of them latent, could give us a better characterisation of how a set of AI systems behave for a set of AI problems.
+Here we analyse two indicators on the side of the AI problems, difficulty and discrimination, and two indicators on the side of the AI systems, ability and generality.

 ## Code

 - **./data/** Data (csv & rds files) used (Atari and GVGP scores)